 While leaders are often the public face, the face customers most often see will be the employees they work with, so it only makes sense these frontline workers understand, believe and support the company storyline.
-While more and more executives are recognizing the value of internal communications, still more need to be convinced.
+While research indicates more and more executives are recognizing the value of internal communications, still more need to be convinced.

 For an internal comms team, establishing a relationship of trust with the chief exec and senior management is critical.
 In order to ensure key areas are communicated well, the comms team needs to be fully aware of the organisation’s agenda.
 This relationship can take time to build and develop: personal styles and skills can often affect how easy it is to get leaders fully on board.

 Not only is it a necessity for communicators to get support—budgetary and otherwise—from executives, but it’s also vital for communicators to put the voice behind leadership’s business goals and priorities.